-- Students should be instructed to take a seat at a computer terminal of their choice and should be provided with a username for logging in to the survey. - Students should be reminded to stay quiet throughout the survey to avoid distracting fellow classmates.
+- Students should be instructed to take a seat at a computer terminal of their choice and should be provided with a username for logging in to the survey. - Students should be reminded to write down their password.
+If they lose it, they will not be able to get back to the survey. - Students should be reminded to stay quiet throughout the survey to avoid distracting fellow classmates.
 If they have a problem logging in to the survey, they should raise their hands.
-If they have a question about the meaning of language used in the survey, they should do their best to figure out the intent-in order to ensure privacy and standardized administration, proctors cannot provide individualized help.
+If they have a question about the meaning of language used in the survey, they should do their best to figure out the intent-to ensure privacy and standardized administration, proctors cannot provide individualized help.

-When the above instructions have been given, the proctor should begin reading the Proctor Script (see
+When the above instructions have been given, the proctor should begin reading the Proctor Script (see Appendix D).

-• Appendix D).